cruzaldrinv/supabase-keep-db-live/README.md

 Get your credentials from Supabase Dashboard → Settings → API:
 - `url` = Project URL
 - `key` = anon/public key (recommended) or service_role key

+**Note:** The config is stored as a Secret (not visible after creation).
+To see which databases you're pinging, check the Action logs after running the workflow - it prints the database names and URLs.

 ### 2. Adjust Schedule (Optional)